wolfSSL/wolfssl/IDE/HEXAGON/README.md

 # Building wolfSSL with DSP Use

 ## Intro
 This directory is to help with building wolfSSL for use with DSP.
-It assumes that the Hexagon SDK has been setup on the machine and that the enviorment variables have been set by calling (source ~/Qualcomm/Hexagon_SDK/3.4.3/setup_sdk_env.source).
+It assumes that the Hexagon SDK has been setup on the machine and that the environment variables have been set by calling (source ~/Qualcomm/Hexagon_SDK/3.4.3/setup_sdk_env.source).
 Currently offloading ECC 256 verify operations to the DSP is supported.
 When WOLFSSL_DSP is defined ECC verify operations are offloaded to the aDSP by default.
 When not in SINGLE_THREADED mode a call back function must be set for getting the handle or a handle must be set in the ecc_key structure for the operation to make use of multiple threads when offloading to the DSP.
 This is because creating new handles for new threads must be done.

 ## Building